 When it comes to CBD for dogs and CBD for cats, the effects are purely physiological.
 Your pets will not experience any alterations to their brain or processing abilities.
 THC, not CBD, is the natural extract of cannabis that causes psychological changes in animals as well as people.
 We are adamantly against giving THC to pets because it is considered a mind-altering drug.

 Though THC is absolutely harmless, it causes changes in perception and awareness, both of which might confuse and upset your pet.
 Just because CBD is beneficial to dogs and cats, it does not imply that THC is advised.
 In fact, THC is very dangerous for animals.

-From hyperactivity and an increase in noise making, to overproduction of saliva and an abnormal dilation of their pupils, dogs and cats who have ingested anything containing THC can start to panic.
-In the worst case scenario, your pet might go into overdrive and have a heart attack, seizure, or even slip into a THC-induced coma.
+From hyperactivity and an increase in noise-making to overproduction of saliva and abnormal dilation of their pupils, dogs, and cats who have ingested anything containing THC can start to panic.
+In the worst-case scenario, your pet might go into overdrive and have a heart attack, seizure, or even slip into a THC-induced coma.

 CBD primarily originates from hemp plants, while THC is extracted from marijuana leaves.
 In order to provide your pet with relaxation without the accompaniment of psychoactive feelings, it is important to always stick to CBD oils for pets.

 CBD for pets works to eliminate many unwanted symptoms, including but not limited to…